-Last week we talked about the Intel Science Talent Competition and how it is providing over half a million dollars in scholarships to high school students across the country.
 This week I’d like to talk about a science news story that both alarmed me and intrigued me.
-The story is based on findings that people have traces of plastic in their bodies.
+The story is based on findings that people all over the world are eating 5 grams of plastic a day.
+That is equivalent to a plastic credit card a week!

 Now I’m not talking about plastic shards lodged in body parts, I am talking about very small particles of plastic compounds being infused in our very metabolic system.
 The compound that was discovered is BPA, which stands for bispheral A. This is a common ingredient for polycarbonates which are used to line food and beverage containers as well as to make items like baby bottles and food storage containers.
 The findings from this study showed that 92 percent of the 2,500 people tested had minute traces of BPA in their urine.
 While the amounts BPA were very minute, only “a few parts per million,” the impact on our health is still significant.